ThomsenDrake/Genemon/prompt.md

 ### 1. Programming Language & Organization

-- **All code must be written in Python 3.x.**
+- **All code must be written in Python 3.x.** (CRITICAL: At least 70% of the project must be Python code)
 - Use clear class and module structure:
     - `Creature`, `Team`, `World`, `NPC`, `BattleEngine`, etc.
     - Separate modules for core game logic, data models, UI, creature generator, and sprite system.
 - Code should be human-readable and commented, with docstrings.
+- Helper scripts (build tools, setup scripts) may use other languages, but all core game functionality MUST be Python.

 ### 2. Iterative Development & Refactoring

 - Claude Code runs on a *single evolving project*: Each loop should improve the codebase by refactoring, optimizing, extending, or cleaning up code.
 - **It is encouraged to prune, reorganize, and optimize the codebase**—removing unnecessary, buggy, or obsolete code is expected.
 - Do not recreate the entire project from scratch in each loop; preserve meaningful functionality and improvements, but always maintain healthy code maintenance habits.
-- Maintain a project changelog and summary of all major code changes, including deletions, reorganizations, and refactors.
+- **Maintain a project changelog** (e.g., `CHANGELOG.md`) and summary of all major code changes, including deletions, reorganizations, and refactors.
+- **CRITICAL:** Do NOT modify `prompt.md` to track progress.
+Use separate files like `CHANGELOG.md`, `PROGRESS.md`, or `DEVELOPMENT_LOG.md` for iteration notes and progress tracking.

 ### 3. Creature Generator (Per Save)